-The Company has a stock option plan that is described in note 10(e).
+The Company has a stock option plan that is described in note 11(e).
 Share-based payments to employees are measured at the fair value of the instruments issued and amortized over the vesting periods.
-Share-based payments to non-employees are measured at the fair value of the goods or services received or the fair value of the equity instruments issued, if it is determined the fair value of the goods or services cannot be reliably measured, and are recorded at the date the goods or services are received.
+Share-based payments to non-employees are measured at the fair value of the goods or services received or the fair value of the equity instruments issued, if it is determined the fair value of the goods or services are received.
 The offset to the recorded cost is to contributed surplus.

-Notes to the Condensed Interim Financial Statements (An Exploration Stage Company) For the three and six month periods ended June 30, 2011 Unaudited - expressed in Canadian dollars
+Notes to the Condensed Interim Financial Statements (An Exploration Stage Company) For the three and nine months ended September 30, 2011 Unaudited - expressed in Canadian dollars

-(f) Share-based payments (Continued) Consideration received on the exercise of stock options is recorded as share capital and the related amount originally recorded in contributed surplus is transferred to capital stock.
+(f) Share-based payments (Continued)

+Consideration received on the exercise of stock options is recorded as capital stock and the related amount originally recorded in contributed surplus is transferred to capital stock.